rafaelmdc/taxonbridge/docs/fuzzy-suggestions.md

-# Fuzzy Suggestions
+# Fuzzy Matching

-This document covers the currently implemented supervised fuzzy fallback.

-## Scope

-Fuzzy matching is fallback only.
-It runs only after deterministic resolution fails, and it never auto-accepts a taxon.

-The current implementation is meant to surface review-ready candidates for:

-- likely typos
-- near-exact misspellings
-- low-noise variants that conservative normalization does not recover

-It does not silently resolve vague labels.

-## Current behavior
+Fuzzy matching in Taxonbridge is a supervised fallback.
+It exists to surface good review candidates for near-misses, not to silently override deterministic resolution.

+## When fuzzy matching runs

-The service only reaches fuzzy suggestion if:
+The resolver only reaches fuzzy matching when all of the following are true:

+- reviewed mapping reuse did not apply
+- deterministic lookup did not resolve the name
+- transform-assisted deterministic fallback did not resolve the name
-- the input is not classified as a vague label
+- the input was not classified as an unresolved vague label
-- no exact scientific match is found
-- no exact synonym match is found
-- no normalized exact match is found
-- no configured transform produces a deterministic review-safe hit

-If fuzzy suggestions are returned:
+- `allow_fuzzy` is enabled on the request

+## Result policy

+Fuzzy results are always review-only.

-- one strong candidate becomes `suggested_fuzzy_unique`
+- one candidate: `suggested_fuzzy_unique`
-- multiple near-tied candidates become `ambiguous_fuzzy_multiple`
+- multiple candidates: `ambiguous_fuzzy_multiple`
-- no plausible candidates becomes `unresolved_no_match`
+- no candidates: `unresolved_no_match`

-All fuzzy outcomes remain review-only:

-- `review_required = true`
-- `auto_accept = false`
+The resolver does not auto-accept a taxon because it scored well in fuzzy matching.

-## Candidate pool
+## Candidate pool strategy

-The current candidate pool is built from the SQLite `taxon_names` table using conservative prefix-based filtering on `normalized_name`.
-This keeps the search bounded without adding a separate search index yet.
+The candidate pool comes from `taxon_names` in SQLite and is intentionally bounded before scoring.
+This keeps fuzzy matching practical without introducing an additional persistent search structure.

+Current behavior:

+- query by normalized-name prefixes and related bounded filters
+- deduplicate candidate rows by canonical taxid
-Candidates are deduplicated by taxid so the service returns one best fuzzy candidate per canonical taxon.
+- keep the best candidate per taxon

 ## Scoring

-The current implementation prefers `RapidFuzz` for scoring and keeps a small standard-library fallback so the package can still import in constrained environments.
+The implementation prefers RapidFuzz and keeps a standard-library fallback so the package can still import in constrained environments.

-The score combines:
+The current score combines:

 - direct string similarity
-- token-order-insensitive similarity
+- token-set similarity
-- partial-match similarity
+- partial similarity
-- a penalty when the candidate has extra or missing tokens relative to the input, which helps prefer plain species names over longer suffix variants for simple typo cases
+- a small token-count penalty for extra or missing terms
 - a small preference for scientific-name rows
-- a small boost when candidate rank matches `provided_level`
+- a small boost when candidate rank aligns with `provided_level`

-The score is used only to rank and filter review suggestions.
+This produces ranked candidates, not authoritative decisions.

-## Search index decision
+## Why there is no dedicated search index yet

-This repository does not currently build a dedicated fuzzy search index.
+The repository does not currently build an additional fuzzy search index.

 That is intentional:

-- typo-oriented retrieval benefits more from a strong similarity scorer than from a plain token full-text index
+- edit-distance ranking is the hard part, and RapidFuzz already solves that
-- SQLite FTS is useful for token and prefix lookup, but it does not directly solve edit-distance ranking
+- SQLite FTS would help token retrieval, but not replace similarity scoring
-- maintaining a second persistent search structure would increase build time and storage before there is evidence that the current bounded candidate-pool query is the bottleneck
+- another persistent index would increase build time and storage
+- there is not yet evidence that the current bounded candidate-pool query is the main bottleneck

-The existing `normalized_name` index plus a narrowed candidate pool is the current compromise.
+If fuzzy retrieval later becomes a performance bottleneck at full NCBI scale, an additional retrieval index can be introduced without changing the contract.

-## Current limits
+## Known limits

-This phase does not yet include:
+The current fuzzy layer does not yet include:

-- a dedicated search index for large-scale fuzzy retrieval
+- domain-specific abbreviation expansion
-- decision-memory reuse in fuzzy ranking
+- learned ranking from reviewed decisions
-- organism-domain-specific rewrite rules
+- search-index-backed retrieval
-- domain-specific abbreviation expansion or rewrite heuristics
+- project-specific rewrite heuristics

-Those can be added later without changing the deterministic-first contract.